 - Washing machine base: Make sure to place the machine in a pan connected to a drain to catch leaks before they cause major damage.
 This is especially important if your washer is located on an upper floor in your home.

 - Hoses: Replace washing machine supply lines every three to five years as part of a proactive maintenance plan.

 Discover more ways to keep your home safe and secure by performing a DIY home safety audit.

 What to store

 - Fire extinguisher: Thousands of fires start in laundry rooms each year.
-It's smart to keep an extinguisher close.
+It's smart to keep a fire extinguisher close.